7 Cups

 7 Cups is an app for listening.
 Which is great, we all need to be heard.
 However, it also seems 7 Cups is an app that likes to collect a lot of personal information.
 And we had real trouble telling just how exactly 7 Cups uses and shares that personal information based on their privacy policy.
 Lack of clarity in privacy policies stinks, especially with a mental health apps that can collect so much data.

 Here's what we do know.
-7 Cups says they can collect a whole lot of personal information, including your first name, last name, email address, location, phone number, age, gender, race ethnicity, sexual orientation, disabilities, and veteran status, and information about your health and medical history if you chose to give it.
+7 Cups says they can collect a whole lot of personal information, including your first name, last name, email address, location, phone number, age, gender, race ethnicity, sexual orientation, disabilities, and veteran status, and information about your health and medical history if you choose to give it.

 How does 7 Cups use this personal information?
 Here's where things get vague for us.
 They don’t specifically state in their privacy policy that they don’t sell user data, which is something we like to see stated clearly.
 7 Cups' privacy policy is unclear on if they share your data with third parties for advertising and marketing purposes.
 They do say the use your personal information for promotions and they share data with third parties "that assist us in providing the Services and which are bound by duties of confidentiality."
 All this leaves us with too many questions to feel confident about how all that personal information they collect is used.